 What will happen in the future when embedded chips in our bodies have access to the worlds information data and knowledge?
 Who will have access to this world of data and how will you know who does?
 What happens when AI and the machine intelligence become part of our human fabric?

 The Reader is large six foot data visualization sculpture of the artist Stanza wearing a hoodie reading a book.
 The sculpture becomes a pulsing algorithmic heartbeat of living data.
 It is made with custom made digital software and hardware generating live events inside the sculpture.
 The Reader is a machine for the systems age.
 The Reader is a data visualisation sculpture about artificial intelligence and machine learning.
 Data is taking over our bodies and making its very own nervous system.
 The artwork uses open data and new technologies to question audiences’ experiences of real-time events.
 We live in a world of infobesity, we are bombarded with information that is made malleable inside the artwork, it is shaped to give it meaning.
 The data body acts to reposition a future view of ourselves when embedded technologies will become part of our everyday lives.

 The artwork explores new ways of thinking about life, the emergence and interaction within public space.
 This interactive system is based on a 3d scan of the artist's body.
 After scanning the artist's body the file was modeled into the shapes that are cut.
 The whole construction is then assembled like a jig saw.
 Over one hundred micro display screens show data pulsing through the body.
 The artwork took over one year to design and make.

-Adaptations: The sculpture (v1) is reading all the books published since 1952 from and open source data set via British Library.
-The Reader software system can be adapted and customised to read stock exchange data, dna data, live news feeds, and twitter feeds.
+Adaptations: The sculpture (V1) is reading all the books published since 1952 from and open source data set via British Library.
+The Reader software system can also be adapted and customized to read financial data, dna data, live news feeds, and twitter feeds.

 Available for touring and for exhibitions.
-If you would like to exhibit this piece let me know.
+If you would like to exhibit this artwork let me know.

 SEE VIDEO The Reader By Stanza